Northvolt ($7B to produce the greenest lithium battery using recycled battery materials and renewable energy)

-Northvolt manufactures the world’s greenest lithium-ion batteries by managing the supply chain to reduce the transport distance of raw materials, using hydroelectricity to power the gigawatt factory, and making batteries from spent batteries.
+Northvolt, a battery company founded in 2016 in Sweden, manufactures the world’s greenest lithium-ion batteries by managing the supply chain to reduce the transport distance of raw materials, using hydroelectricity to power the gigawatt factory, and making batteries from spent batteries.

 Challenges: lithium battery